PetrochukM/PyTorch-NLP/README.md

     pip install nltk
     python -m nltk.downloader perluniprops nonbreaking_prefixes

+### Optional CUDA Requirements

+If you want to use Simple Recurrent Unit (SRU) on a GPU, you need to install `cupy` and `pynvrtc`:

+    pip install cupy
+    pip install pynvrtc

 ## Documentation 📖

 The complete documentation for PyTorch-NLP is available via [our ReadTheDocs website](https://pytorchnlp.readthedocs.io).